-Bioluminescence in Florida – Where and When to see it!
+Bioluminescence in Florida – Where and How to see it!

 Did you know Florida has a bioluminescent bay that has more glowing plankton than almost anywhere else?
-And due to its easy access one of the only places in the world you can do bioluminescent kayaking?
+And due to its easy access one of the best places in the world to do bioluminescent kayaking?

 There are 2 types of Bioluminescence Tours in Florida

 Dinoflagellate Bioluminescent Algae – This type of bioluminescence covers the water so it glows an other-worldly blue or green color when your paddle, hands or kayak disturb it.
 If you pick it up and play with it, it will create sparkles on your hands and arms.
 Your guide will show you how to kayak at night.
 It is important to go with a guide who knows the area, as the best times to go are on low moon shine nights.

 Comb Jelly – These are NOT jelly fish as the name might suggest.
 They are jelly-like sea creatures that glow in the water.
 Some kayakers actually like this bioluminescent kayaking tour more than the popular dinoflagellate tours.
 On this tour, your BK Adventure guide brings a net and some containers so you can hold the glowing comb jellies.
 Remember, they are not jelly fish, so they do not sting.
 They are fun!
 This is a great experience for kids.
 For children under 6, or those who cannot kayak, we recommend the rafting tour.

 Here are the best times to do Bioluminescent Night Kayaking

 Florida Summer May – Nov – The water heats up and the bioluminescence starts to glow.
 This is a perfect time for kayaking as the nights cool down and you are out of the sun, but the water stays warm.
 You will see the river light up with sparks of bio as you paddle through the water.
 This is especially amazing in our Clear Kayaks!